electron-userland/spectron/README.md

 Spectron uses [WebdriverIO](http://webdriver.io) and exposes the managed `client` property on the created `Application` instances.

-The full `client` API provided by WebdriverIO can be found [here](http://webdriver.io/api.html).
+The `client` API is WebdriverIO's `browser` object.
+Documentation can be found [here](http://webdriver.io/api.html).

 Several additional commands are provided specific to Electron.